marcelovbcfilho/cinnamon-transparent-panels/README.md

 spices repository, which is only a distribution channel (not even a mirror).
 What is in there is automatically generated and overwritten.

+If you have any questions about the extensions api you can find some help [HERE](https://github.com/linuxmint/Cinnamon/wiki/%5Bdevelopment%5D-extensions)

 ## FAQ

 #### 1) Is it possible to keep transparency always?